-grouping ()

-single-character-ERE duplication + ? { m,n }

-concatenation

-anchoring ^ \$

-alternation 1

-ERE Expression Anchoring For example, the ERE abba cde matche (rather than the string abbade or abbcde, of precedence than alternation).
-An ERE can be limited to matching strings anchoring .
-The circumflex and dollar sign sp anchors when used anywhere outside a bra effects: es either the string abba or the string cde because concatenation has a higher order that begin or end a line; this is called becial characters are considered ERE tocket expression.
-This has the following

-A circumflex (^) outside a bracket expression it begins to the beginning subexpression can match only a sequence.
-For example, the EREs ^ab and (^ab) mmatch in the string cdefab, and the ERE the a prevents the expression ^b from mmatch only a sequence of a strict can match only a sequence ending at the EREs ef\$ and (ef\$) match ef in the string cdefab, and the ERE e\$f is valid, but can expression e\$ from matching ending at the expression expres ssion anchors the expression or g of a string; such an expression or ce starting at the first character of a string. atch ab in the string abcdef, but fail to a^b is valid, but can never match because hatching starting at the first character. pression anchors the expression or ing; such an expression or subexpression e last character of a string.
-For example, the g abcdef, but fail to match in the string a never match because the f prevents the the last character.

-SEE ALSO localedef(1), regcomp(3C), attribute s(5), environ(5), locale(5), regexp(5)
+grouping () single-character-ERE duplication $ + ? \{m, n\}$ concatenation anchoring ^ \$ alternation For example, the ERE abba cde matche (rather than the string abbade or abbcde, of precedence than alternation). because concatenation has a higher order ERE Expression Anchoring An ERE can be limited to matching strings that begin or end a line; this is called anchoring .
+The circumflex and dollar sign special characters are considered ERE anchors when used anywhere outside a bracket expression.
+This has the following effects: A circumflex (^) outside a bracket expression anchors the expression or subexpression it begins to the beginning of a string; such an expression or subexpression can match only a sequence starting at the first character of a s For example, the EREs ^ab and (^ab) match ab in the string abcdef, but fail match in the string cdefab, and the ERE a^b is valid, but can never match be the a prevents the expression ^b from matching starting at the first character of a string; such an expression or ce starting at the first character of a string. atch ab in the string abcdef, but fail to a^b is valid, but can never match because can match only a sequence ending at the EREs ef\$ and (ef\$) match ef in the string ing; such an expression or subexpression e last character of a string.
+For example, the abcdef, but fail to match in the string never match because the f prevents the SEE ALSO localedef(1), regcomp(3C), attribute s(5), environ(5), locale(5), regexp(5)